The “Eye” of Happiness

 We have a way of delaying our happiness or letting our happiness depend on some event or a specific moment.
 The question is, why can’t we be happy in the current moment?
 Why do we have to wait and build our expectations to some particular point?
 We all have grown up with some myths about happiness, and it is the reason we block the way to happiness entirely.
 Here are some myths about happiness.

-It isn’t About Feeling Good All the Time
+It Isn’t About Feeling Good All the Time

 Skeptics have frequently questioned if someone who consumes cocaine daily is “happy.”
 If we only wanted to feel happy all of the time, the answer would be “yes.”
 A recent study suggests that a composed mood is better for your mental health than a mood in which you routinely reach enormous heights of happiness—after all, what rises must fall.